briancmorris/Security-Web-Attacks/README.md

 ## Level 5
 ### Vulnerability:
-The author of the webpage allows the user to overwrite their cookies to gain admin privelages.
+The author of the webpage allows the user to overwrite their cookies to gain admin privileges.
 ### Description:
 I inspected the HTML elements by opening Chrome's webtools (F12) and clicked the elements tab.
 While inspecting the webpage I did not notice anything out of the ordinary, so I began to experiment with burp to see what I could find.